pvdabeel/mycowboy/README.md

-# MyCowboy - OS X Menubar plugin
+# MyCowboy - MacOS Menubar plugin

 Displays information regarding your Cowboy bike in the Mac OS X menubar.
 Allows you to remotely control your Cowboy bike as well.